chrsbats/kvstore/README.rst

 Motivation
 ==========

-KVstore attempts to be efficient with regards to calls to s3, unlike some other s3 wrappers that sometimes use multiple calls for simple operations in order acheive a broader feature set (which can make s3 expensive in terms of $ when making many operations).
+KV Store attempts to be efficient with regards to calls to s3, unlike some other s3 wrappers that sometimes use multiple calls for simple operations in order acheive a broader feature set (which can make s3 expensive in terms of $ when making many operations).

 The filesystem adapter is also very useful when mocking out an s3 interface for testing locally.

 Authors
 =======

-Store was created by Christopher Bates (@chrsbats) and Adam Griffiths (@adamlwgriffiths).
+KV Store was created by [Christopher Bates](https://github.com/chrsbats) and [Adam Griffiths](https://github.com/adamlwgriffiths).